microsoft/mixed-reality-extension-sdk/design/animation.md

 API Design
 -----------

+This design introduces two new concepts: `AnimationData` which contains animation keyframes and other data needed to modify properties on a timeline, and `Animation`s that consume this data at runtime.

-Animations are assets.
-They are created explicitly by a function on asset containers ( `AssetContainer.createAnimation`).
-Native animations from library or glTF actors do not create these assets, instead creating animation instances only (see [Instances](#instances)).
+Animation data are assets.
+They are created explicitly by a function on asset containers ( `AssetContainer.createAnimationData`).
+Native animations from library or glTF actors do not create these assets, instead creating animations only (see [Instances](#instances)).

-When created directly, animations are created as an array of "tracks", each composed of:
+When created directly, animation data are created as an array of "tracks", each composed of:
 1. A generic path to a field that can be animated (see [Paths](#paths)).
 2. An array of keyframes, each composed of:
 	1. A time value.